osrm/sigma/README.md

 We are participating in [Wormhole SIGMA Sprint](https://sigma.wormhole.com/sprint) with this project.

-This project implements a mechanism for depositing USDC directly from chains like Ethereum to Windfall on Solana, using the Wormhole TS SDK and Circle CCTP USDC Transfer.
+This project implements a mechanism for depositing USDC directly from chains like Ethereum to Windfall on Solana, utilizing the following components / technologies:

+- Wormhole TS SDK
+- Circle CCTP USDC Transfer
+- Circle Web3 Services (dev-controlled Programmable Wallet)

 End users can deposit USDC into the Windfall `vault` program deployed on Solana and access services provided by Windfall by simply signing Ethereum transactions.

-Note that if bridging to Solana is available, tokens other than USDC can be supported, and thanks to Wormhole, various source chains can be supported for bridging, not limited to EVMs.
+Note that as long as bridging to Solana is available, tokens other than USDC can be supported, and thanks to Wormhole, various source chains can be supported for bridging, not limited to EVM chains.

 The main goal of Windfall is to promote onboarding to Web3, especially Solana, through gamification, and cross-chain deposits play a crucial role in this mission.